-The existing luminaires to the entire office area and workshop area of the building have been replaced with 247 luminaires.
+LIGHTING: The existing luminaires to the entire office area and workshop area of the building have been replaced with 247 luminaires.
 30 of these luminaires are hybrids and have been located in the darkest areas of the offices and corridors to the ground and first floor.
 These luminaires are connected to 5 solar collectors mounted on the façade and provide natural lighting to areas with no access to windows.
 The required recommended lighting levels for each working space have been reached using minimum power consumption through the use of innovative control systems deployed within the project.

 The new energy efficient ventilation system has improved the indoor air quality within the main areas and the smaller offices and workshops.

 The two sluices which connect the main building to the submarine have been improved by reducing the heat flows by convection between the submarine and the museum.